Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 • Finished product: assay, content uniformity across the run, micro testing (risk-based), and physical inspection (stickiness, shape, surface tack)

-One point that saves a lot of pain later: prove content uniformity on a run that matches real commercial run length.
+One point that saves a ton of pain later: prove content uniformity on a run that matches real commercial run length.
 Pilot batches can look perfect simply because they don’t stress the system long enough to reveal drift.

 Water activity vs. texture: the shelf-life tightrope